nde95/nde95/README.md

 - 👋 Hi, I’m @nde95
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Software Engineering
 - 🌱 I’m currently using Javascript/Typescript and PHP for Web Dev
 - 🧐 I'm currently learning Laravel and Java